Penalizing complexity priors for Bayesian inference of circular models: Preliminaries

 Here, $\ell$ is the concentration parameter which controls the deviation from the circular uniform distribution.
-Larger values of $\ell$ result in stronger departures from uniformity.
-This distribution is primarily used as a small-concentration approximation to the von Mises distribution, as noted by \citet{mardia2009directional}.
+Larger values of $\ell$ result in stronger departures from uniformity (see the left-hand-side plot in \autoref{fig:density_card_and_wc}).
+It is obvious from the plot that the cardioid density is much less concentrated compared with the von Mises density, even when the concentration parameter $\ell$ for the former density approaches its supremum.
+This property enable the cardioid distribution to be more appropriate for dispersed data (heavy-tailed data) compared with von Mises distribution.
+Thus, the cardioid distribution is primarily used as a small concentration approximation to the von Mises distribution, as noted by \citet{mardia2009directional}.